mrfinesse47/mrfinesse47/README.md

  I am passionate about developing apps that are beautiful, intuitive, and useful..

-🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, right now i'm working on a countries of the world app, created with React.
+🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, right now i'm working on a countries of the world app (sidetracked on perfectong dropdown components), created with React.

 other than that i love to play chess ♟, if you care for a game you can find me on <a href = "https://lichess.org/@/mrfinesse47">lichess</a>.